-Spreading south from its crescent bay towards the chocolate brown escarpments of the impressive ophiolite hills, Mutrah is the engaging port town that historically served Old Muscat.
-Mutrah’s success as a commercial hub came despite the nearby harbour of Old Muscat being more sheltered and having a better anchorage, as Mutrah was accessible to camel caravans from Oman’s interior.
-The sweep of whitewashed merchants’ houses, which form part of Sur Al Lawatia, the forbidden enclave, overlook the bay and were previously set directly on the beach; now houses and shore are separated by a modern road, shown as Al Bahri Road on maps but always referred to as ‘the corniche’.
+Spreading south from its crescent bay towards the chocolate-brown escarpments of the impressive ophiolite hills, Mutrah is the engaging port town that historically served Old Muscat.
+Despite the nearby harbour of Old Muscat being more sheltered and having a better anchorage, Mutrah’s commercial port became more successful as it was accessible to camel caravans from Oman’s interior.